mdolab/pyhyp/doc/index.rst

       .. image:: images/Figure_CreateSurface.png

    A new menu will show up on the lower-left corner of the screen.
-Select *Standart Shapes*, then *Box*.
+Select *Standard Shapes*, then *Box*.

    Finally, type '1 1 0' in the *X Y Z size* field and click on 'Apply', just as shown below: